mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 # Busy Database

 The primary purpose of a database is to act as a repository of information.
 Technically, a database is simply a collection of data files, but most modern database systems implement a server-based approach that abstracts the details of how these files are structured.
-A database server also handles aspects such as concurrency and locking to prevent data being corrupted by concurrent read and write operations, and managing security to control access to data.
+A database server also handles aspects such as concurrency and locking to prevent data from being corrupted by concurrent read and write operations, and managing security to control access to data.

 As well as the logic associated with storing and fetching data in a controlled and safe manner, many database systems include the ability to run code within the server.
 Examples include stored procedures and triggers.
 The intent is that it is often more efficient to perform this processing close to the data rather than transmitting the data to a client application for processing.
-It is possible for a single data update operation to run a number of database triggers and stored procedures, which might in turn invoke further triggers and stored procedures as the results of a single change causes inserts, updates, and deletes to other tables.
+It is possible for a single data update operation to run a number of database triggers and stored procedures which might in turn fire further triggers and stored procedures.
 Consider cascading deletes in a SQL database as an example; removing a one row in one table might trigger updates and deletes of many other related rows in other tables.

 However, you should use the increased functionality available with database servers with care to prevent a database server from becoming overloaded.
 A common occurrence is to perform data processing on the database server in the belief that this is the most efficient way of implementing these tasks.
 However, offloading processing to a database server can cause it to spend a significant proportion of the time running code rather than responding to requests to store and retrieve data.
-In turn, this can impact the performance of all client applications using the database.
+In turn, this can impact the performance of all client applications using the database; a database is usually a shared resource and as a result it can become a bottleneck during periods of high use.

 ----------